What is better than a functional and organized closet? Nothing! Come see how to build a custom DIY closet organizer all from scratch!

 Once our framing was up, we added the edging.
 Using our plywood sheets, we cut everything to size and fastened it with a nail gun.

 Next came the painting.
 After filling in all the holes, I primed the wood with a shellac primer.
-This fills in all the wood grains and give the wood a nice smooth finish.
+This fills in all the wood grains and gives the wood a nice smooth finish.

-Once the primer dries, I give it a light sanding and apply my finishing coats of white paint.
+Once the primer dried, I gave it a light sanding and applied my finishing coats of white paint to the entire DIY closet organizer.

-The gold rods were a perfect finishing touch.
-Support brackets should be used if your rods are 40” or long to avoid sagging in the middle.
+The gold hanging rods were a perfect finishing touch.
+To avoid sagging in the middle, support brackets should be used if your rods are 40” or longer .
 I only had one rod over 40” but I still put support brackets everywhere—I’m building this closet to stand the test of time!

-I can’t even tell you how having an organized and function closet has changed my daily life.
-My biggest hope is that I can show someone that they can turn there dark, messy closet into something that gives them life.
+I can’t even tell you how this DIY closet organizer has changed my daily life.
+My biggest hope is that now you can create an organized and functional closet that gives you life!

 Thanks for sharing your gorgeous closet with us, Sabrina!